generable/bmstate/README.md

 - `MAJOR` is incremented if incompatible API changes are made
 - `MINOR` version is incremented if significant new functionality is added
-- `PATCH` version is incremented when making small bug fixes or very minor new functionality
+- `PATCH` version is incremented when making small bug fixes, very minor new functionality, improved documentation or new or improved vignettes

 The version update can be done with `usethis::use_version()`.